joywin2003/web-dev/README.md

 ### Project 2: Dice game
 The Dice Game project is a web-based game developed using HTML, CSS, and JavaScript that allows two players to compete against each other by rolling dice and trying to achieve the highest score.

+### Project 3: Spotify clone
+The Spotify Clone project is a web application that mimics the features and functionality of the popular music streaming platform, Spotify, but with a focus on anime songs.